 ADOPTING A RESCUE DOG...AND WHAT TO EXPECT!

-Furry Friends Animal Rescue has been running for just over 11 years and in that time we have rescued many, many dogs.
+Furry Friends Animal Rescue has been running since March 1999 and in that time we have rescued many, many dogs.
 Mostly those who were in danger of euthanasia.
 Sometimes when being abandoned by their owner and picked up as strays and after not being claimed by the 7th day becoming one of many on council poundie lists, sometimes when circumstances at home changed and the people could no longer care for them and sometimes because the dog was not properly trained and developed habits that the owners could not cope with – such as snapping, biting and various aggression issues.
 We do pride ourselves on our record of not having euthanased any dog that has come into our care other than if it was terminally ill and suffering.
 We firmly believe that most problems can be sorted if the dog is with the right handler.

 However, I feel it time that I write now about exactly what to expect when taking on a rescue dog.
 Firstly, I need to emphasize that NOT ALL RESCUE DOGS COME WITH PROBLEMS!
 There are many beautiful and trouble free dogs looking for homes and find themselves in the situation that they become homeless through no fault of their own – owner moving to a pet free home, arrival of a new baby, arrival of a new puppy (out with the old, in with the new), too old, too bouncy, not bouncy enough, longer working hours, allergies, owners going on holiday, shedding too much hair – the list goes on!